kristjanbjarni/osd-subtitles/docs/howto.md

 # OSD Subtitles

 This utility combines OpenTX telemetry log files with [Betaflight] OSD elements and produces a subtitle file with OSD overlay similiar to the the Betaflight OSD.
-You can then play your flight video with subtitle OSD elements in a video player like [VLC] or import them into Youtube.
+You can then play your flight video with subtitle OSD elements in a video player like [VLC] or import them into YouTube.
 Not all OSD elements are currently supported and some may display differently from Betaflight.

 **If you have any issues or improvements you can raise them on the project site [osd-subtitles].**